 - A full triangle is called a “pip.”
 A pip is “full” when there are two or more opposing checkers already stacked on it.

-- Each dice can represent one of your checkers (whichever you want).
-So, if you roll a 4 and a 6, you can move one dice four times and one six times.
+- Each die can represent one of your checkers (whichever you want).
+So, if you roll a four and a six, you can move one die four times and one six times.

 - You can also choose to combine your dice totals to move just one checker.
-So, in the case of rolling a 4 and 6, you’d have the choice to move one checker ten pips.
+So, in the case of rolling a four and six, you’d have the choice to move one checker ten pips.

 - While you can pass your checker over a pip, it cannot stop on a full pip.